-1 Purpose
+1 PURPOSE

 The purpose of this document is to set out the policy for the procurement of goods (also referred to as supplies), services and works by ETBs and to ensure that procurement throughout ETBs is carried out in accordance with National and European Union Public Procurement Regulations & Directives, Legislation, Policy and Guidelines.
-There is an onus on public bodies to ensure that the public procurement function is discharged ethically, honestly and fairly in a manner that secures best value for money.
-This policy should be read in conjunction with ETB purchasing and financial authorisation policies.
+There is an onus on public bodies to ensure that the public procurement function is discharged ethically, honestly, and fairly in a manner that secures best value for money.
+This policy should be read in conjunction with relevant ETB financial policies.